emma3333/SEI-Project-04/README.md

 I used React to write the front-end and started with the key components that completed the user journey, testing them as I went along.
 For the maps on my application, I used React-mapbox-gl, which is used on my home page, pool show page and browse page.
 The map's central point on the index page is set to the user's current location, whereas on the pool show page, the map's central point is based on the latitude and longitude of the current pool you're on.

-For the pool show page, in addition to displaying information about the specific pool selected, I wanted to have a section displaying the weather forecast for that pool for the next week, and a section displaying nearby pools. in order to do this, I needed to use a Bluebird Promise to control when the axios request would run to manage the asynchronous behaviour of JavaScript.
-I used axios to get the data for the pool and pools from my API, and then used another axios get request to retrieve the weather forecast for the pool using the Dark Sky API.
+For the pool show page, in addition to displaying information about the specific pool selected, I wanted to have a section displaying the weather forecast for that pool for the next week, and a section displaying nearby pools (based on region).
+In order to do this, I needed to use a Bluebird Promise to control when the axios request would run to manage the asynchronous behaviour of JavaScript.
+I used axios to get the data for the pool and pools from my API, and then used another axios get request to retrieve the weather forecast for the pool using the Dark Sky API (see below).

+Pool show component:
 ```javascript
 getPools() {
   Promise.props({